Adam4lexander/Spoke/README.md

 # 🔘 Spoke - _A reactive framework for Unity_

-**Spoke** is a reactive framework for Unity that makes it simple to write event-driven code, and sidestep the chaos that comes with it.
+**Spoke** is a reactive framework for Unity that lets you express chaotic, indirect and entangled event-driven logic in a clear, composable, top-to-bottom structure.

-The core idea is that games are full of long-lived behaviours managed by symmetric Setup/Teardown functions:
+Games are full of long-lived behaviours managed by symmetric Setup/Teardown functions:

 - `OnEnable`/`OnDisable`
 - `Awake`/`OnDestroy`